linustouchtips/rip-hackhack/README.md

 # why i leaked

 the main "dev" kept removing me from the repo and the group chat thinking i would leak it, i had no intention of leaking it till he removed from the repo. you brought this upon yourself big man.

+# side note
+pls don't ever consider using this as a base for your client